Fabrizz/MMM-DolarArgentina/README.md

 # MMM-DolarArgentina
 This module for the [Magic Mirror²](https://github.com/MichMich/MagicMirror) allows you to view the current exchange rate for different USD types.
+> This is inspired by [MMM-CurrencyArg](https://github.com/consus2903/MMM-CurrencyArg) from consus2903.
+Its not maintained anymore and the original api/handlers dont work.

 <div><div>
 <img src=".github/content/screenshot-module-base.png" width="50%">